alanjames1987/Node.js-Best-Practices/README.md

 ### Always Use Asynchronous Methods

-The two most powerful aspect of Node are it's non-blocking IO and asynchronous runtime.
-Both of these aspects of Node are what give it the speed and robustness to serve more requests faster than other languages.
+The two most powerful aspect of Node.js are it's non-blocking IO and asynchronous runtime.
+Both of these aspects of Node.js are what give it the speed and robustness to serve more requests faster than other languages.

 In order to take advantage of these features you have to always use asynchronous methods in your code.
 Below is an example showing the good and bad way to read files from a system.